Piracy off the coast of Somalia

-In the United Nations Secretary-General's report issued December 2021 on the situation off the Somalia coast, joint counter-piracy efforts had resulted in a steady decline in attacks and hijackings since 2011.
-Despite this apparent decline, it was considered that a threat of resurgence remained.
-In view of this, the Security Council adopted Resolution 2608 under Chapter VII of the Charter, which provides for enforcement action, condemning piracy and armed robbery at sea off the Somali coast, underscoring that it could exacerbate instability by introducing "illicit cash that fuels crime, corruption and terrorism".

-Overall globally, incidents of piracy and armed robbery attacks reached the lowest recorded level since 1994, according to ICC International Maritime Bureau's (IMB) annual reports up to March 2022.

-The IMB attributes the drop in incidents to "vigorous action" taken by authorities, but is calling for continued coordination and vigilance to ensure the long-term protection of seafarers.
-Specifically for Somali pirates, in 2018, there were only 2 instances of piracy and in 2021 one in Gulf of Aden by Somali pirates, with most piracy now occurring off West Africa.
-While the direct threat of attacks by Somali-based pirates in the former piracy hotspot off the Somali coast appears to have decreased, resulting in a further downward revision and reduction of the High Risk Area in September 2021, the IMB Piracy Reporting Centre continues to encourage vigilance among shipmasters, particularly when transiting close to the Somali coast.
+In January 2023, the Indian Ocean High Risk Area (HRA) was lifted by the International Maritime Bureau (IMB) due to a significant absence of Somali pirate attacks in previous years, although Somali pirates still reportedly possess the ability and resources to conduct attacks in the Gulf of Aden region.

+As a derivative effect of the escalating Gaza war at the end of 2023, new piracy-related activity rose on the Somalian coast.
+According to the International Maritime Bureau (IMB) the first successful hijacking of a cargo vessel in the area after six years happened in December 2023.
+On March 17, 2024 Indian naval commandos led a rescue operation taking back control of the vessel about 500 km off the coast of Somalia, bringing the 35 Somali pirates to prosecution in Mumbai.
+This resurface of piracy in the area is closely linked to the unaltered root causes and the instability that the war creates in the area.

 History

 In the early 1980s, prior to the outbreak of the civil war in Somalia, the Somali Ministry of Fisheries and the Coastal Development Agency (CDA) launched a development program focusing on the establishment of agricultural and fishery cooperatives for artisanal fishermen.
 It also received significant foreign investment funds for various fishery development projects, as the Somali fishing industry was considered to have a lot of potential owing to its unexploited marine stocks.
 The government at this time permitted foreign fishing through official licensing or joint venture agreements, forming two such partnerships in the Iraqi-Somali Siadco and Italian-Somali Somital ventures.

-After the collapse of the central government in the ensuing civil war, the Somali Navy disbanded in 1990-1991.
+After the collapse of the central government in the ensuing civil war, the Somali Navy disbanded in 1990–1991.
 With Somali territorial waters undefended, foreign fishing trawlers began illegally fishing on the Somali seaboard and ships began dumping industrial and other waste off the Somali coast.
 This led to erosion of the fish stock and local fishermen started to band together to try to protect their resources.
 An escalation began, leading to weapons being used and tactics such as taking over a foreign ship until their owners paid a ransom.

-After seeing the profitability of ransom payments, some financiers and former militiamen later began to fund pirate activities, splitting the profits evenly with the pirates.
+Pirate activity reportedly began off the coast around 2000, but rapidly escalated during the War in Somalia from 2006 to 2009.
+During the Islamic Court Union's six-month rule of southern Somalia in the months prior, pirate activity completely ceased due to the extensive anti-piracy operations conducted by the courts.
+After the organization's collapse in early 2007, piracy sharply increased.
+Reportedly, elements within the Transitional Federal Government (TFG) were involved in the lucrative piracy business during this early period.
+Seeing the profitability of ransom payments, some financiers and former militiamen started to fund pirate activities, sharing the profits equally with the pirates.
 In most of the hijackings, the pirates have not harmed their prisoners.